Thermoformed Parts in Practice

 How does tray cleaning affect design?

 The cleaning of used plastic trays and workpiece carriers usually takes place at the end of the production chain or is even completely separated from the production process and carried out by external service providers.
 Trays are usually designed with a focus on the production process they are intended to optimize.
-Nevertheless, it is important to consider tray cleaning right from the start of development.
-That's why you can specify washing processes in the configurator when you make your inquiry.

 How is a tray cleaned industrially?

-• Pre-sorting
+1. Pre-sorting

-• Removal of foreign objects (e.g., labels)
+2. Removal of foreign objects (e.g. labels)

-• Multi-stage washing process as required, e.g.:
+3. Multi-stage washing process according to requirements, e.g.:

 • Pre-wash zone